jonnydee/nzmqt/README.markdown

 Included Samples
 ----------------

-Currently, there are samples showing PUB-SUB and REQ-REP protocol with multi-part messages in action.
+Currently, there are samples showing PUB-SUB, REQ-REP and PUSH-PULL protocol with multi-part messages in action.
 They also show how to deal with exceptions in Qt.

 More Information
 ----------------